imperfectlink/PowerProps/docs/source/overview.rst

 |

+Store all of your all of your important properties on the object itself.
 .. image:: img/PowerPropsJLG.gif
-Put all of your useful properties in one place.

 |
 .. image:: img/CopyToSameProp.gif
-Batch Add, Remove and Copy custom properties or values.
-You can even choose to only copy a to objects that have that property.
+You can even choose to only copy values to objects that have that property while ignoring others.

 |

+Quickly select objects with matching properties and values.
 .. image:: img/SelectByValue.gif
-Select objects by matching properties and values.

 |